Dr. Brian Beal

 Colleen Haskell -- Curriculum Development & Organization

-Colleen has graced DEI with her charm, spirit, and wisdom.
+Colleen has graced DEI with her charm, spirit, and wisdom since 2011.
 She is working with the DEI board to create a hands-on, inquiry-based K-12 curriculum that focuses on the local marine environment with the goal of stimulating student interest in STEM (Science, Technology, Engineering, and Mathematics) fields and careers.
 She has been the driving force for the success of the Clam Project, teacher workshops, special "marine science days" for coastal classes, and lesson plans that help give teachers confidence to take students to the shore and to bring the shore to their students.
 Colleen brings a lifetime of teaching and administrative experience to her curriculum development activities.
 Most recently, she served as superintendent of schools for the Moosabec Community School District.
 She served as principal of Jonesport-Beals High School (JBHS), and before that taught English at JBHS.
 We are so pleased that she is working with us!